-The NIF number is a unique individual tax identification number used in Portugal assigned by the Portuguese tax authorities.
+how to get a portugal tax identification numberThe NIF number is a unique individual tax identification number used in Portugal assigned by the Portuguese tax authorities.
 The number is essential to carry out any economic activity in Portugal, such as paying taxes, opening a Portuguese bank account, or signing any contract.
-In a nutshell, you need it for almost everything.
+In short, you need it for almost all tax purposes and financial transactions.

-If you are considering moving to Portugal or are already here, your priority should be getting your NIF.
+As it’s so commonly used, if you’re considering moving to Portugal or are already here, your priority should be getting your NIF.
 This can seem complicated, but it is pretty straightforward once you understand the process.
-To help you, we have created this guide walking you through everything you need to know about getting a NIF number in Portugal.

-What is the Portuguese tax identification number (NIF Number) in Portugal?
+What is the Portuguese tax identification number (NIF number) in Portugal?

 Who uses the Portuguese taxpayer number?

-Anyone residing in Portugal should get a NIF number, including citizens, residents, and foreign non-residents.
-While it is not mandatory by law to get a NIF, it is necessary for engaging in official or legal fiscal activities such as renting or buying property in Portugal, or signing up for utilities.
+The NIF number is as essential as a social security number in the United States, as it’s necessary for engaging in official or legal fiscal activities such as paying annual income taxes in Portugal, renting or buying property in Portugal, or signing up for utilities.

 Where can I use my Portuguese NIF number?

-The Portuguese NIF number is used in any official fiscal transaction and business transaction, including:
+nif number tax identification portugalThe NIF number Portugal is used by both foreign residents and Portuguese nationals in any official fiscal transactions and business transactions, including:

-- Inheriting Portuguese assets
+• Inheriting Portuguese assets

-- Opening a bank account
+• Opening a bank account

-- Acquiring loans, including a mortgage
+• Acquiring loans, including a mortgage

-- Paying taxes in Portugal (and for getting a tax return)
+• Paying taxes in Portugal (and for getting a tax return)

-- Receiving an income
+• Receiving an income

-- Enrolling in a Portuguese university
+• Enrolling in a Portuguese university

-- Receiving social security payments
+• Receiving social security payments

-- Setting up utilities
+• Setting up utilities

-- Buying a car or applying for a Portuguese driving license
+• Buying a car or applying for a Portuguese driving license

 How To Get a NIF Number in Portugal

-The process for getting a NIF in Portugal depends on your unique circumstances, such as whether you are a Portuguese resident or non-resident or an EEA/EU resident.
+how to avoid paying tax legallyThe process for getting a NIF in Portugal depends on your circumstances, such as whether you are a Portuguese resident or non-resident or an EEA/EU resident.

-You can apply for a NIF by:
+You can apply for a NIF number by:

-- Appointing a lawyer or an accountant to apply for it on your behalf
+• Appointing a lawyer or an accountant to apply for it on your behalf

-- Applying through a third-party provider that handles the entire NIF application on your behalf
+• Applying through a third-party provider that handles the entire NIF application on your behalf

 Getting your NIF as a Portuguese resident